Quick student check

 My bike disappeared near Grote Markt.
 Was it stolen or removed?

-According to the municipality, a wrongly parked bike from the pink zone around Grote Markt can be removed.
-Within 24 hours you can collect it for free at Ossenmarkt; after that it goes to Vinkhuizen and collection costs EUR 25.
+According to the municipality, a bike in the red city-center area that is not in a bay, rack, or storage facility can be removed.
+Within 24 hours you can collect it for free at Ossenmarkt; after that it goes to AFAC at Ulgersmaweg 51 and collection costs EUR 25 by card.

 Which fines do students really need to know?